-Where the reconfiguration of lots is such that a lot that is benefited by an easement will be burdened by all or part of that same easement, the easement is not plotted on that lot, and a statement similar to the following will be added to the administration sheet:
+Where the reconfiguration of lots is such that a lot that is benefited by an easement (e.g. part of the dominant tenement) will be burdened by all or part of that same easement, a statement similar to the following will be added to the administration sheet:

-<Dealing No><Emt Description> partially/fully extinguished in <lot number> in terms of s.87 Land Title Act 1994.
+The benefit of Easement <Dealing No><Emt Description> is <partially/fully> extinguished in <lot number> in terms of s.87 Land Title Act 1994.